harvardinformatics/website/content/pop-gen-pipeline-walkthrough.md

 ## Quality control <a name="qc"></a>

 Before beginning analysis, it is a good idea to assess the general quality of the raw sequence data.
 One fast and easy to use program for this is [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-To analyze a fastq file on Odyssey:
+To analyze a fastq file on Cannon:

     module load fastqc
     fastqc sample.R1.fastq.gz